PRISM

 -

-Start with the person and consider each individual lens - strengths, challenges and impact on each QOL domain
+Start with the person and consider each individual lens as it applies to each QOL domain - strengths, challenges and impact.

 -

-Next, examine intersections - where two or more lenses impact on QOL, qualitiatively altering the impact
+Next, examine intersections - where two or more lenses impact on QOL, qualitiatively altering the impact, this intersectionality can have a profound impact on service effectiveness and service gaps yet is rarely examined.

 -